Wix Review (2022)

 Wix has a pretty bad SEO reputation on the great wide web.
 The main reason for this is because pre-2016 Wix was built on Flash technology, which is really bad for SEO.
 Wix also had a few other issues with URL structures and adding alt attributes.

 Wix offers what most users will want or need for SEO.
-The options to customize meta titles and descriptions, and connect to various SEO tools.
 While you won’t be setting the world on fire with insane SEO capabilities – Wix can still get the job done.

 The only time Wix should be avoided is you really plan on going all out with SEO.
 This usually isn’t the case for people that are using website builders in the first place.